Make a contract through Worksome

 Spam and harassment

-Your bids and your conversations with companies must be relevant and personal.
-Customize your applications for each job as it leaves a much better impression on potential customers and increases your chances of getting the job done.
-If you just copy-paste the same message and send out to many different companies, it will be considered spam.
+Your bids and your conversations must be relevant and personal.
+As a freelancer, take time to customise your applications for each job, as it leaves a much better impression on potential customers and increases your chances of getting hired for the job.
+If you just copy & paste the same message to many different companies, it will be considered spam.

-If the above rules are not complied with, your account will be suspended without notice.
+If the above rules are not complied with, your account may be suspended without notice.